decentrawise/graphene/README.md

 ### Node API

-The `witness_node` software provides several different API sets, known as *node API*.
+The `graphened` software provides several different API sets, known as *node API*.

 Each API set has its own ID and a name.
-When running `witness_node` with RPC connection enabled, initially two API sets are available:
+When running `graphened` with RPC connection enabled, initially two API sets are available:
 * API set with ID `0` has name *"database"*, it provides read-only access to the database,
 * API set with ID `1` has name *"login"*, it is used to login and gain access to additional, restrictable API sets.